glacials/twos.dev/src/cold/apple.md

 ### Keep → Notes {#notes}

-I value simplicity and elasticity in notetaking -- get out of my way and let me write, then let me deal with it later.
+I value simplicity and elasticity in notetaking---get out of my way and let me write, then let me deal with it later.
 Keep supplies that.
 Its layout is hard to browse, but it makes up for it with great search.

 Notes is simple and elastic in a different way.
 Where Keep focuses on shortform sticky-style notes, Notes focuses on longform, with roughly the same